Graph-Based Tests for Two-Sample Comparisons of Categorical Data: Preliminaries

-\section{Notations}
+\subsection{Notations}

-We start by introducing our notations.
-The different categories are indexed by $1, 2, \dots, K$.
-The naming of the categories is arbitrary, that is, category 1 is not necessarily closer in distance to category 2 than to category 3.
-The two groups are labeled $a$ and $b$.
-The data is given in the form of a two-way contingency table (Table \ref{tab:cont}).
+We start by introducing our notation.
+The different categories are indexed by $1, 2, \dots, K$, with arbitrary naming of the categories.
+The two groups are labeled $a$ and $b$, and the data are given in the form of a two-way contingency table (Table \ref{tab:cont}).
 Without loss of generality, we assume that each category has at least one subject over the two groups.
 That is, categories with no observation in either group can be omitted from the analysis without loss of information.

-Sometimes, we refer to individual subjects themselves, which we denote by $Y_1,\dots,Y_N$.
+We sometimes refer to individual subjects themselves and denote them by $Y_1,\dots,Y_N$.
 Thus, each $Y_i$ takes value in $\{1,\dots,K\}$ and has a group label

 We assume that a distance matrix, $\{d(i,j):~i,j=1,\dots,K\}$ has been given on the set of possible categories, with $d(i,j)$ small if categories $i$ and $j$ are similar.
 Possible ways of defining the distance matrix are shown for various examples in Section \ref{sec:intro}.